2020 Elections: Gun Violence Prevention is a Winning Issue

-It wasn’t long ago when elected officials would avoid the issue of gun violence altogether.
+Not too long ago, elected officials would avoid the issue of gun violence altogether.
 Those days are over.
 It’s time we unite people from coast to coast, red and blue, young and old, to elect gun violence prevention champions.

 We know this: Gun violence prevention is a winning issue.

 Now, we are at a new moment in time, again prepared to make history.
 But this time with more gun violence prevention champions at the local, state, and federal level.
 Here at Brady, we know that positive change can happen.
 We worked tirelessly until the Brady Background Check Law was passed into law almost three decades ago.
-As we near upcoming statewide, federal, and Presidential elections, we are determined to support gun violence prevention champions who will fight to end gun violence.
-Here’s how we do it —
+As we near upcoming statewide, federal, and presidential elections, we are determined to support gun violence prevention champions who will fight to end gun violence.

 Get out the Vote for Gun Violence Prevention Champions